hadley/adv-r/Rcpp.md

 ### Exercises

-With the basics of C++ in hand, now is a great time to practice by writing some simple C++ functions.
+With the basics of C++ in hand, now is a great time to practice by reading and writing some simple C++ functions.

 Convert the following functions into C++

 * `diff`.
 Start by assuming lag 1, and then generalise for lag n.

 * `range`.
 Start by assuming that the input has no missing values, then generalise to include a `na.rm` parameter.
 If `TRUE` your function should ignore missing values (does it need to do anything special?), if `FALSE` it should return two missing values the first time it sees a missing value.

-* `var` or `sd`
+* `var` or `sd`.

 ## Important Rcpp classes